pkivolowitz/asm_book/section_1/if/README.md

 ```

 For simplicity, let us assume that both `a` and `b` are defined as
 `long int`.
-Being 64 bits in width, this means `x` registers will be used in the assembly language.
+Being 64 bits in width, this means `x` registers will be used in the assembly
+language.
+If `a` or `b` are not pointers and are not longs, `w` registers would sneak
+in somewhere.
+See [Interlude - Registers](./section_1/regs/README.md) for more information.

 ## `if` in `AARCH64`